 - A desire to embrace challenging activities, including opportunities to undertake high-quality research across a range of history topics.

-Essential opportunities for History
+Opportunities for History

 In order to ensure that our children are provided with a range of opportunities to enable them to become confident and independent historians we provide: